micropolimi/MAPPI/docs/3D_printing.md

 Supports: Yes

 ### Printing settings
-The material used is PLA due to its ease of print and accessibility, but being highly hygroscopic it could warp with time and constant watering, so other materials like PETG or ABS could be used to increase the resistance of the chamber to weathering.
+PLA is used as the primary material due to its ease of printing and wide availability.
+However, since PLA is highly hygroscopic, it may warp over time with constant exposure to moisture.
+For improved durability and resistance to weathering, alternative materials such as PETG or ABS are recommended.
-High print resolution is not fundamental but going any lower than 0.3 mm could make the internal printed surface gritty and cause abnormal root growth.
+While high print resolution is not essential, going any lower than 0.3 mm may result in a rough internal surface, which can negatively affect root development.

-Printer technology: The soil cover will be visible in the FOV, so FDM printing technology is suggested.
-For the soil cover, it is particularly important to use a black, and possibly matte, filament as it will greatly decrease background reflection under certain light sources.
+Printer technology: Since the soil cover will be visible in the field of view (FOV), Fused Deposition Modeling (FDM) is recommended.
+For this component, it is especially important to use a black, preferably matte, filament to minimize background reflections under certain lighting conditions.

 ## Wounding tweezers print and setup
-The wounding tweezers have been designed to apply a similar pressure on different scales of wounded surface.
-Wounding tweezer n° 1 has a wounding area of around 40 mm^2, n° 2 of around 160 mm^2 and n°3 of around 380 mm^2.
+The wounding tweezers are designed to apply consistent pressure across different wound surface areas.
+Wounding tweezer n° 1 has a wounding area of approximately 40 mm^2, n° 2 around 160 mm^2, and n°3 around 380 mm^2.
-The design does not require supports.
+The design does not require support structures for printing.

 <img src="https://github.com/micropolimi/APPI/raw/main/images/tweezers.png" width="500">